BlokasLabs/pisound-docs/MODEP.md

 - Connect to it via ‘Pisound' Wi-Fi hotspot using your computer or tablet (psw:blokaslabs)
 - Open your browser and go to this address `172.24.1.1` (you should see something like in the image below)
 - That’s it.
 Now you can start building your pedalboards

+Note that Jack is running as 'root' user, in case you'd like to manually run jack_capture or other jack utils, it should be done as 'root' too.

 ![modep-default](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/modep-default.png)

 ## Configuration